 DevSum 2012 - Day 1 Summary

-This is a short summary of the first day of the DevSum 2012 conference in Stockholm, Sweden.
+This is a summary of the first day of the DevSum 2012 conference in Stockholm, Sweden.

 Martin Laforest: Harnessing the Quantum World – When tiny things do big things

-Martin started off with a some Canada-oriented information and described how his city Waterloo has moved its focus from farming to tech in a very short time.
-He spoke about the Waterloo technical institutions and Canada’s pride in the field of Quantum Physics research.
-He talked about the cycle of innovation and how it leads us from curiosity (in the case of fire, fear even) to control, then on to technology with great social impacts.
+Martin talked about Waterloo’s technical institutions and Canada’s position within the field of Quantum Physics research.
+He talked about the cycle of innovation and how it leads us from curiosity to control, then on to technology with great social impacts.

 One example was steam, which we investigated, understood, learned to control and led us to new innovations like the steam engine, which in turn led on to trains, boats and enabled us to travel much greater distances than before.

-The quantum effects can be used to make our computers more powerful, unlike the development of speed that has dominated the field for the last 50 years (where a computer has become much faster, but still performs calculations in the same way as it did way back when).
+Quantum effects can be used to make computers more powerful, unlike the development of speed that has dominated the field for the last 50 years, where computers have become much faster, but still perform calculations in the same way as they’ve always done.

-Another benefit of this new technology, is that quantum physics, quantum mechanics and quantum information will make it possible to achieve 100% secure decryption, since eavesdroppers will ruin the information exchange.
-In fact, this technology already exists, but only over a limited distance.
+Another benefit of this technology, is that quantum physics, quantum mechanics and quantum information will enable 100% secure decryption, since eavesdropping will ruin the information exchange.
+In fact, this already exists, but only over a limited distance.

-Overall a very interesting session, especially if you are interested in the field of quantum physics.
-It implies a new, powerful era of the computer, but also introduce new, more complex problems that arise when things go small and quantum effects start to show themselves.
+This was a very interesting session, on how quantum physics implies a new, powerful era for the computer, but how it also introduces new, more complex problems when things go small and quantum effects start to show themselves.

 Ayende Rahien: RavenDB - Amazin feats.

-Ayende’s talk was focusing on RavenDB features, where he demoed the power that comes with taming the no-schema nature of document databases.
+Ayende’s talk focused on RavenDB, where he demoed the power that comes from taming the no-schema nature of document databases.
 This is why RavenDB can offer features like storing complex data types, fast Map/Reduce operations, ad hoc queries, sharding etc.

 This was an interesting session, but at the same time little more than a sales pitch, which I’m not sure belongs to a conference.

-Andreas talked about his darling project - Nancy - and demonstrated everything from small to large applications.
-Controllers, routes, implicit casting, helper methods, convention, pipelines, configuration, bootstrapping - it’s all in there.
+Andreas talked about his pet project - Nancy - and demonstrated building both small and large applications.
+Controllers, routes, casting, pipelines, configuration, bootstrapping - it’s all there, ready to be used.

-Nancy seems great and it looks like the team has something big going on.
-My only concern is how such a framework with so many external integration will manage to always be up to date.
-My guess is it won’t.
+Nancy seems great.
+It looks like the team has something big going on.
+My only concern is how a framework with so many external integration will manage to always be up to date.
+I guess it won’t.
+Time will tell.

 Fil Maj - Going Cross-Platform with HTML5 and PhoneGap

-Fil then moved on to discussing vendor lock-in and the switching cost that comes with it.
-If we focus on delivering stuff based on the product of a certain vendor, we will have to pay the price when it comes to making our things work with other products.
+Fil then discussed vendor lock-in and the switching cost that comes with it.
+If we focus on a certain vendor, we will pay the price when making our things work with other vendors.

 Three examples were:

-• The Windows API, where an internal MS memo in 1997 implied that switching cost was part of the company’s strategy.
+- The Windows API (where an internal Microsoft memo in 1997 implied that vendor lock-in and switching cost was part of the company’s strategy).

-Fil wants embraces openness.
-This brings us to PhoneGap, which had many initial problems with Apple, but which is now a widely approved way of developing native, cross-platform apps with HTML5.
-It’s not by any means a silver bullet (many core features, like debugging and 3D work really bad), but it’s a cool technology if you want to build apps that can easily be ported to all major mobile platforms.
+Fil wants to embrace openness, which brings us to PhoneGap.
+It had many initial problems with Apple, but is now a widely approved way of developing native, cross-platform apps in HTML5.
+It’s not a silver bullet (many core features, like debugging and 3D work really bad), but is a cool technology for apps that can be ported to all major mobile platforms.

-Fil demonstrated build.phonegap.com, which is hosting for PhoneGap apps.
+Fil showed build.phonegap.com, which is hosting for PhoneGap apps.
 It looks awesome and I will try to play around with it in my next mobile project.

 Rob Ashton - Modern technologies for web-based-gaming